A Survey of Continual Reinforcement Learning: Biography Section

+To connect scenario settings, challenge emphasis, taxonomy categories, and scalability considerations in a single view, Table~\ref{tab:integration} summarizes representative CRL families discussed in this survey.
+The ``Typical Scenario'' column follows the scenario categories in Table~\ref{tab: scenarios}.
+For scalability, we summarize qualitative resource-growth trends (memory, compute, and task-scaling) alongside brief bottleneck notes.

 In this section, we present our taxonomy of CRL methods.
 Khetarpal \etal \cite{khetarpal2022towards} proposed a taxonomy for CRL, classifying approaches into three categories: explicit knowledge retention, leveraging shared structures, and learning to learn.
-While this taxonomy provides valuable insights, it does not adequately provide the unique characteristics of CRL, and it falls short of encompassing the breadth of recent advancements in the field.
+While this taxonomy provides valuable insights, it does not adequately capture the unique characteristics of CRL, and it falls short of encompassing the breadth of recent advancements in the field.
 To address these limitations, we propose a new taxonomy that focuses on the unique aspects of CRL, distinguishing it from traditional CL methods.
 Our taxonomy is grounded in the key components of RL and organizes CRL methods based on the type of knowledge they store and transfer.
 In addition, we provide the most updated and comprehensive review of CRL methods, including the latest advancements in the field.
-Fig. \ref{fig: timeline} presents a timeline with the representative methods in CRL, allowing one to evaluate the novelty and popularity of each class of methods.
+The applications and more related works of CRL are described in Appendix D. Fig. \ref{fig: timeline} presents a timeline with the representative methods in CRL, allowing one to evaluate the novelty and popularity of each class of methods.